 Once you’ve got your basics sorted – where to sleep and how to eat – it’s time to think about the camping kit that makes things a little easier, a bit more colourful…or that just makes you smile.
-Here’s our latest round-up of well-designed bits and pieces.
+From neat folding plugs to the only knives you’ll need.

 There’s a lot of inside-outside, shoes on-and-off when you’re camping or campervanning.
 Shoes off to keep the inside of your tent, campervan or caravan clean; back on again to nip to the loo or the showers.
 Slip-ons are great, but indoors we sometimes want something on our feet when it’s chilly.

 Could Mahabis be the answer?
 They’re London-designed felt slippers (cotton version for summer) that have a detachable sole.
 They come in lots of colourways and also have a heel piece to stop them falling off when you walk.

 They’re expensive (from around £70) and they didn’t quite work for us.
 The heel tended to slip out despite the elastic section (especially true if you’re wearing tights or smooth socks).
 That might not be a problem if the fit is very snug for you.
 The main problem, though, was that taking the sole on and off wasn’t as simple as it looks on this little video.
 Maybe we’re lazy, maybe it would get easier with use.
 They’re worth a try, though you do have to pay return postage if you want to send them back.

 We’ve used Kuhn Rikon products before, so we were glad to see they’d updated their colourful knives.
 They’re made from Japanese carbon steel with a titanium coating so they’re super-sharp.
 But the bit that makes them good for camping and picnics is that they have a safety sheath.
 No cut fingers when you scrabble in the bag to find it.
 There are paring knives, chef knives and more.
 Prices start at around £7.